Justice Department sues Texas over new redistricting maps

-AUSTIN, Texas (AP) — The Department of Justice sued Texas over new redistricting maps Monday, saying the plans discriminate against voters in the state’s booming Latino and Black populations.
+AUSTIN, Texas (AP) — The Justice Department sued Texas over new redistricting maps Monday, saying the plans discriminate against the very Black and Latino voters who have fueled the state’s population boom.

-The lawsuit, filed in the Western District of Texas, claims the state violates part of the Voting Rights Act.
-It is the first filing challenging a state’s maps from the Biden Justice Department during this redistricting cycle.
-Legal experts anticipate a blizzard of litigation as states redraw their legislative lines.
+The lawsuit, filed in the Western District of Texas, claims the Republican-controlled state violated part of the Voting Rights Act in drawing up new maps for its congressional delegation and state legislature.
+The case is the first legal action challenging a state’s maps from the Biden Justice Department during this redistricting cycle.

 The lawsuit notes that the vast majority of Texas’ population growth over the past decade came from Black, Latino and Asian people, but the new maps that state Republicans drew doesn’t give any of these communities new opportunities to choose their own representatives.